-In central Florida, if you are injured in a car accident, you’ll need to speak with an Orlando car accident attorney about your right to compensation.
+In central Florida, if you are injured in a car accident, you’ll need to speak with trusted legal counsel for vehicle collision injuries in Florida about your right to compensation.
 However, no lawyer will be at the accident scene to advise you, so you will need to take some steps to protect yourself.

 What should you do in the immediate aftermath of a car accident?
 If you keep reading, you will find a list of the seven steps you must take after an auto collision, and you’ll learn about your right to recover compensation.

 #1: If you are injured, or if anyone else was injured in the accident, seek or summon medical help at once.
 That’s the immediate, paramount priority.

 #2: Call the police to the scene.
 You will eventually need a copy of the written police accident report, so ask the officers when and how you will be able to obtain one.